HatriGt/sap-cap-debugger/README.md

 ---

-**Note**: This tool is specifically designed for SAP CAP applications before version 8, where the built-in `cds debug` command is not available.
-For CAP v8+ applications, consider using the official `cds debug` command.
+**Note**: This tool works with SAP CAP applications of all versions (v7, v8, and later).
+While CAP v8+ includes the built-in `cds debug` command, this tool provides additional features like multi-app debugging, automatic port assignment, and direct DevTools integration that may be useful for advanced debugging scenarios.

 ---